Awiinn/eCommerce_FrontEnd/README.md

 # Frontend
 * `npm run dev`: This will start the frontend React Application on `http://localhost:5173/`, but check your terminal after running the command to verify.
-* Follow the link to the deployed application via Netlify: https://stalwart-pothos-1e928a.netlify.app/
+* Follow the link to the deployed application via Netlify: https://stalwart-pothos-1e928a.netlify.app/ (deployed repo is forked, so edits made to this repo may not be updated)

 # Backend